-Our 2021 intermediary satisfaction survey assessed the design, service, and overall value proposition of SURF and confirmed that it continues to hold great appeal among employee benefit consultants.
-The Net Promoter Score flowing from the survey, which is a measure of client loyalty, was determined to be 67 from a range of minus 100 to 100, which falls into the band of excellence.
+Our 2022 intermediary satisfaction survey assessed the design, service, and overall value proposition of SURF and confirmed that it continues to hold great appeal among employee benefit consultants.
+The Net Promoter Score flowing from the survey, which is a measure of client loyalty, was determined to be 63 (2021: 67) from a range of minus 100 to 100, which falls into the band of excellence.
+This consecutive high score corroborates our client servicing and administration excellence - a core driver of employers electing to terminate their relationships with industry stalwarts in favour of participating in SURF.